-- (1) Directors shall establish a framework for effective supervision of performance of duties by other directors and effective audits by the corporate auditors, through activities such as attendance of various meetings, review of approval forms, and receiving business reports from corporate vice presidents and employees by the directors and corporate auditors. - (2) Establish rules regarding compliance and a framework for ensuring that Directors comply with laws, articles of incorporation and internal rules. - (3) Establish whistle blowing system (Compliance Hotline) as internal reporting framework where violation of laws/articles of Incorporation by directors in performing their duties have been identified by executive officers/employees. - (4) Conduct compliance related trainings by external experts for directors as necessary. - (5) A director who identifies violation of laws/articles of incorporation by another director shall immediately report such violation to the Board of Corporate Auditors and Board of Directors, and implement corrective measures. - 2.
-Establishment of other systems prescribed by the applicable Ordinance of the Ministry of Justice as systems necessary to ensure the properness of operations of a Stock Company and the business of the corporate group comprising of the stock company and its subsidiaries - (1) Structure concerning storage and management of information related to performance of duties of directors - i.
+- (1) Directors shall establish a framework for effective supervision of performance of duties by other directors and effective audits by the corporate auditors, through activities such as attendance of various meetings, review of approval forms, and receiving business reports from corporate vice presidents and employees by the directors and corporate auditors. - (2) Establish rules regarding compliance and a framework for ensuring that Directors comply with laws, articles of incorporation, and internal and other rules. - (3) Establish whistle blowing system (Compliance Hotline) as internal reporting framework where violation of laws/articles of Incorporation by directors in performing their duties have been identified by executive officers/employees. - (4) Conduct compliance related trainings by external experts for directors as necessary. - (5) A director who identifies violation of laws/articles of incorporation by another director shall immediately report such violation to the Board of Corporate Auditors and Board of Directors, and implement corrective measures.

+2. Establishment of other systems prescribed by the applicable Ordinance of the Ministry of Justice as systems necessary to ensure the properness of operations of a Stock Company and the business of the corporate group comprising of the stock company and its subsidiaries i.
 Establish internal rules on storage and management of minutes of the Board of Directors, approval forms, other documents related to performance of duties by directors, and other information, and appropriately store and manage such information in accordance with such rules and laws.